 Furthermore, Natalia’s Infinity Project focuses on the use of circular breathing, a technique rarely mastered by flutists.
 It seems as if also the flutist’s breath is taken away...

-This piece has been recorded on their CD during the Summer of 2018 in Krzysztof Penderecki’s European Music Centre in Lusławice and will be released in September 2019 by the Polish label DUX.
+This piece has been recorded on their CD during the Summer of 2018 in Krzysztof Penderecki’s European Music Centre in Lusławice and is released in September 2019 by the Polish label DUX.
 More info regarding the Infinity Project is to be found on their website: www.fluteinfinity.com/home

 Commissioned by and dedicated to Natalia Jarząbek (principal flute Kraków Philharmonic, Poland) and Emmy Wils (piano, Belgium)